 About

-The Start9 Router aims to make advanced networking and network security accessible to everyone.
-It is 100% open source, from hardware to operating system, and is the only router designed specifically to accommodate the complex needs of home-based self-hosting.
+The RISC-V Router by Start9 makes advanced networking and network security accessible to everyone.
+The router is open source, from hardware to OS, and is the only one designed specifically to accommodate the complex needs of home-based self-hosting.

 Pre-orders and donations will be used to fund development and are therefore non-refundable.